ronp2001/mail-tester/README.md

 A simple python email sender.

-this project was made to assist the research part of the IPSENHO course on HSLeiden and has been made public for documentation purpouses
+this project was made to assist the research part of the IPSENHO course on HSLeiden and has been made public for documentation purposes.

 ## Disclaimer

 This project should not be used to spam mails to people.

-it's sole purpouse is helping test mail deliverability when running a custom mail server (like [Docker mailserver](https://github.com/docker-mailserver/docker-mailserver))
+it's sole purpose is helping test mail deliverability when running a custom mail server (like [Docker mailserver](https://github.com/docker-mailserver/docker-mailserver)).

 ## Usage/Examples